danieljprice/splash/docs/settings.rst

 useful to overplot those parts of the axes and labelling which lie on top of the plotting surface in the background colour (e.g. white).
-A prompt for this is given when setting the “set foreground/background colours” option in the p)age submenu.
+A prompt for this is given when setting the “set foreground/background colours” option in the :ref:`sec:menu-p`.

 The prompt appears as follows: